Do you have students who could use a boost in their reading comprehension?

 The statements should be based on relevant key concepts or actions from the text.

-I prefer to change the number combination for each anticipation guide I give to students so that they don’t assume there’ll always be 5 true statements and 5 false statements.
+NOTE: I prefer to change the number combination for each anticipation guide I give to students so that they don’t assume there’ will always be 5 true statements and 5 false statements.

 Now type your statements into a word processing document, and organize the information as seen in the forces and motion science anticipation guide example below.